Teen with cancer encourages acts of kindness

 Rebecca encourages acts of kindness

-Her bucket list includes simple things like venturing out of the country for the first time, playing board games with her cousins and watching with her parent's their favorite movie, "The Shawshank Redemption."
+Her bucket list includes simple things like venturing out of the country for the first time, playing board games with her cousins and watching with her parents their favorite movie, "The Shawshank Redemption."

 "So many people wanted to help with my bucket list."
 Rebecca says.
 "My dad has always told me to be kind.
 We talked about what we could do to involve everyone that wanted to help."